mxber2022/EBC_BARCELONA_XDC/README.md

 Bino offers a variety of features to simplify your interaction with the XDC blockchain:

-1. **Issue Wallets to Users**: Bino allows users to create XDC wallets directly from the Telegram interface, making it easy for newcomers to get started.
+1. **Issue XDC Wallets to Users**: Bino allows users to create XDC wallets directly from the Telegram interface, making it easy for newcomers to get started.

 2. **NFT Minting**: Create and manage your own non-fungible tokens (NFTs) on the XDC blockchain using Bino's straightforward NFT minting feature.